-Contact the Prosecutor’s Office: Depending upon the circumstances, such as assistance from the alleged victim, interviews with witnesses, and additional facts about the arrest, the defense lawyer gets vital information about the case.
+Contact the Prosecutor’s Office.
+Depending upon the circumstances, such as assistance from the alleged victim, interviews with witnesses, and additional facts about the arrest, the defense lawyer gathers vital information about the case.

 Attorney Pflaum then delivers the most important information to the prosecutor’s office as soon as possible with the goal of persuading the prosecutor’s office not to file any criminal charges against the arrested person, or to reduce the charges.

 HOW THE CRIMINAL LAWYER FOR DOMESTIC VIOLENCE CHARGES IN ENCINITAS DEFENDS HIS CLIENT IN COURT

 In cases of domestic violence, a good plea bargain, when possible, should avoid 52 weeks of mandatory counseling, dismiss or reduce the original charges, avoid further time in custody, and protect the client from adverse employment consequences.

-To secure a favorable plea bargain, the defense attorney analyzes the police reports, 911 calls, photographs, diagrams, witness statements, victim’s statements, phone records, medical reports, and knows how to successfully persuade the prosecutor and judge to make a strong plea bargain offer to the client.
+To secure a favorable plea bargain, attorney Pflaum analyzes the police reports, 911 calls, photographs, diagrams, witness statements, victim’s statements, phone records, medical reports, and knows how to successfully persuade the prosecutor and judge to make a strong plea bargain offer to the client.

 If the plea bargain offer is acceptable to the client and the attorney, the case is resolved.
 If not the case proceeds to further hearings in court and heads towards a trial.